Planning to spend one day in Helsinki? You’re in the right place.

 Another spot worth visiting in Helsinki is the Temppeliaukion church.
 Also known as the Rock Church, this church was built in 1969 directly into solid rock.

-📝 USEFUL INFORMATION: The visit costs 5€ and tickets can be bought directly at the entrance.
-You can find all the information here.
+📝 USEFUL INFORMATION: The visit costs 8€ and tickets can be bought directly at the entrance.
+I suggest checking the opening hours and current prices before visiting.

 » Sibelius Park